Ecological integrity of national parks

 More information

 Between 1 and 4 ecosystems are assessed in each park.
-Examples of ecosystems include forests, wetlands, and glaciers.
+Examples of ecosystems include forests, wetlands and glaciers.
 The selected ecosystems form most of the area of a park and are important to its biological functioning.
 For each ecosystem, a scientifically sound set of environmental measures is developed, based on appropriateness, representativeness, monitoring needs and cost-effectiveness.
-Some examples of ecological integrity measures include wildlife population size, estimates of plant productivity, water quality, and extent of invasive species.
-Data for these measures are gathered from a variety of sources, including on-the-ground field sampling, satellite imagery, academic and government partners, and traditional knowledge.
-Measured values are compared to thresholds, such as whether a wildlife population is near desirable size or whether water meets a water quality standard threshold.
+Some examples of ecological integrity measures include wildlife population size, estimates of plant productivity, water quality and extent of invasive species.
+Data for these measures are gathered from a variety of sources, including on-the-ground field sampling, satellite imagery, academic and government partners, and Indigenous knowledge.
+Measured values are compared to thresholds, such as whether a wildlife population is near desirable size or whether water quality meets a standard threshold.
 When such thresholds are not available, interim thresholds based on available information of historical variability are used.
 The frequency of monitoring varies from annually to once a decade, depending on the specific measures.

-For this report, data were collected in 2021-2022, then collated and stored in Parks Canada's Information Centre for Ecosystems database to support management and reporting by the end of March 2022.
+For this report, data were collected in 2023-2024, then collated and stored in Parks Canada's Information Centre for Ecosystems database to support management and reporting by the end of May 2024.

 Data sets for individual measures are published in the Government of Canada Open Data Portal.